 We can help you make your website more accessible to all with our useful tips and tricks.

 We can also be contracted to convert written material into accessible formats, or to advise about the accessibility of print or digital publications.
 For more details please email firstname.lastname@example.org

 Check out our top tips on how to make accessible documents

-We produce textbooks, handouts and exam materials in accessible formats for school students who are blind or have low vision under contract to the Ministry of Education.
+We have a contract to the Ministry of Education, whereby we produce textbooks, handouts and exam materials in accessible formats for school students who are blind or have low vision.

 RNZFB have contributed to a report that sets out to provide an overview of the various elements that interweave around purpose, production, and practice in the use of accessible format materials in the New Zealand educational context.
 The contributors were also invited to make some predictions (using a three year time frame) around both production and use of accessible format materials to support the board in strategic planning, taking into account the ongoing impact of assistive technology.